BhavyaJhunjhunuwala/web_notes/README.md

 Install all the packages and library using npm install

+# start frontend
+npm start

-Use npm start to start backend server
+# start backend server
+cd WebNotes-Backend
+npm start

 # Getting Started with Create React App in Your local system